jspsych/metadata/packages/cli/README.md

 ### Naming Requirements

 The ```dataset_description.json``` must be named as is according to Psych-DS specification, and the rest of the files must be organized as Psych-DS requirements.

+## Psych-DS Validator

+When running the cli tool, all metadata will undergo an automatic validation when loading existing metadata and upon the process of creating new metadata files.
+This process will print out any resulting errors that cause this validation to fail and the number of warnings encounter.
+The warnings will not be print out by default, but can instead be seen by running the CLI again with the --verbose flag.